-What is the Board of Trustees (BOT)?
+What is the Board of Trustees?

-“The Board of Trustees of the University of Maine System consists of 16 members, 15 of whom are appointed by the Governor.
+The Board of Trustees (BOT) of the University of Maine System consists of 16 members, 15 of whom are appointed by the Governor.
 The Maine Commissioner of Education serves as a member ex officio.
 Members are appointed for a five-year term and may be reappointed once.
-A student member of the Board is appointed for a single two-year term.
-The Board has full legal responsibility and authority for the University System.
-It appoints the Chancellor and each University President, approves the establishment and elimination of academic programs, confers tenure on faculty members, sets tuition rates and operating budgets, and more.” (www.maine.edu/board)
+The Board has full legal responsibility and authority for the University System, and serves as the governing body for the system as a whole.
+Among other actions, it appoints the Chancellor and each University President, approves the establishment and elimination of academic programs, confers tenure on faculty members, and sets tuition rates and operating budgets (www.maine.edu/board).

 What Does The BOT Representative Do for You?

-What are the BOT Representative’s Responsibilities?
+What are the BOT representative’s responsibilities?

-- Act as a liaison between the Board of Trustees and the Graduate Student
+- Act as a liaison between the Board of Trustees and the Graduate Student Government

-- Attend the bimonthly Board of Trustees meetings.
+- Attend the bimonthly Board of Trustees meetings

-- Be familiar with the nature, needs, and concerns of the graduate student body.
+- Be familiar with the nature, needs, and concerns of the graduate student body

-- Be familiar with the nature and process of decision making in the System, including attending System training sessions.
+- Be familiar with the nature and process of decision making in the System, including attending System training sessions

-- Advocate in the best interest of the graduate students at the University of Maine.
+- Advocate in the best interest of the graduate students at the University of Maine

-- Provide reports of Board meetings to the GSG Executive Committee, Senate, Graduate Dean, and Associate Dean.
+- Provide reports of Board meetings to the GSG Executive Committee, Senate, Graduate Dean, and Associate Dean

-- Serve as a non-voting member of a Board-appointed committee, including attending off-cycle meetings if they occur.
+- Serve as a non-voting member of a Board-appointed committee, including attending off-cycle meetings if they occur

-- Communicate between Board meetings with the other Board of Trustees Student Representatives.
+- Communicate between Board meetings with the other Board of Trustees Student Representatives

 - Facilitate Student Representative meetings with the Board on a rotating basis.

-BOT Meeting Dates for 2015-2016:
+Meeting Dates 2015-2016:

-September 20-21, 2015 – Board of Trustees Meeting
+- September 20-21, 2015 – Board of Trustees Meeting (Appropriations Request & Bond Proposals)

-November 1 & 2, 2015 – Board of Trustees Retreat
+- November 1 & 2, 2015 – Board of Trustees Retreat

-November 6, 2015 – BOT/BOV Summit
+- November 6, 2015 – BOT/BOV Summit

-November 15 & 16, 2015 – Board of Trustees Meeting
+- November 15 & 16, 2015 – Board of Trustees Meeting (Fiscal Matters)

-January 24 & 25, 2016 – Board of Trustees Meeting
+- January 24 & 25, 2016 – Board of Trustees Meeting (Honorary Degree Nominations)

-March 13-14, 2016 – Board of Trustees Meeting
+- March 13-14, 2016 – Board of Trustees Meeting (Tenure)

-May 22 & 23, 2016 – Board of Trustees Meeting
+- May 22 & 23, 2016 – Board of Trustees Meeting (Annual Meeting & Operating Budgets)

 If you have any questions at all about the Board, the System, or our campus please do not hesitate to contact me at Kimberley.Miner@Maine.edu